 Jefferson Bolt (ex-NFL star Fred Williamson) is a courier and martial arts bad-ass who is hired to take $1 million from Hong Kong to Mexico City via Los Angeles.
 Arriving in Los Angeles, Bolt quickly realises he’s been double-crossed.

-While Williamson clearly dominates the film, he is well supported by Bryan Webster as pompous and slippery British agent Griffiths; Teresa Graves (a former regular on Laugh-In) as foxy lounge singer Samantha Nightingale; Jack Ging as amiable casino owner Connie Mellis; Miko Mayama as seductive socialite Dominique Kuan; John Orchard as slimy limey lackey Carter; Paul Mantee as glowering thug Mickey; and Ken Kazama as lethal karate fighter Spider.
+Williamson dominates the film but is well supported by Byron Webster as pompous British agent Griffiths; Teresa Graves as lounge singer Samantha Nightingale; Jack Ging as amiable casino owner Connie Mellis; Miko Mayama as seductive socialite Dominique Kuan; John Orchard as limey lackey Carter; Paul Mantee as glowering thug Mickey; and Ken Kazama as lethal karate fighter Spider.

 That Man Bolt is an odd mix of blaxploitation, martial arts, and espionage/spy thriller and it almost works.
 Unfortunately, the plot is so convoluted that it’s impossible to follow or care about what’s going on.

 Locations as diverse as Macau, Mexico City and Las Vegas give the movie a James Bond feel.
 Original director Henry Levin became ill after filming the Hong Kong sequences and was replaced by David Lowell Rich who finished the film.